CovidNet/covidnet.github.io/datastatement.md

 ## F. TEXT CHARACTERISTICS

-> *Explanation.* Both genre and topic influence the vocabulary and structural characteristics of texts (Biber, 1995), and should be specified.
 The texts vary in length.
 Nouns are hand-picked, not influenced by statistical measures.
 The topic is COVID-19.

 ## G. RECORDING QUALITY